 The dozens of different cannabinoids in marijuana have a range of effects to activate or block receptors.

-In studies with laboratory animals, cannabinoids that bind to CB1 have been reported to improve dyskinesias, the involuntary movements that can develop after several years of taking levodopa therapy.
-Cannabinoids also have antioxidant and anti-inflammatory effects, which could point to neuroprotective activity.
+In studies with laboratory animals, cannabinoids that bind to CB1 have been reported to improve dyskinesias, the involuntary movements that can develop after several years of taking The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. therapy.
+Cannabinoids also have antioxidant and anti-inflammatory effects, which could point to Something that protects neurons against damage, degeneration or apoptosis (programmed cell death). activity.
 Some studies support this idea, but more research is needed.

 Cannabinoids synthesized in the laboratory (rather than extracted from marijuana) have been tested as therapies for diseases other than Parkinson’s.
 CBD recently was approved as a therapy for rare types of epilepsy.
 Two synthetic cannabinoids are sold as FDA-approved therapies for nausea and other side effects of cancer chemotherapy: